IZMEHD/ARoMA/README.md

 Mark all 3D objects (hold SHIFT + click on first object in list -> click on last object) and click on "Model" in the "Inspector" window.
-Now set the "Scale Factor" to 0.01 and click on "Apply" (Depending on the size of your 3D model you might need to adjust the Scale Factor).
+Now set the "Scale Factor" to 0.01 and click on "Apply" (Depending on the size of your 3D model you might need to adjust the Scale Factor).<br />
 To color the 3D parts click on them individually and select in the Inspector window under "Materials"->"Remapped Materials" a material of your choice.
 A small selection of colors is already provided.
 In case you need more colors or textures for your parts you might want to refer to